 Greater Baltimore has consistently performed better than the US average in terms of employment and unemployment.
 The region's diverse industry base, concentration in strong and growing industries, and talented workforce allow the region to continue to grow and develop.

-As of August 2014, Greater Baltimore ranks twenty-first among the twenty five largest US metros in terms of its unemployment rate, which sits at 7.0 percent, above the US average.
-Since 2002, Greater Baltimore employment has grown by 5.86 percent overall, landing the region in the top 10 for growth in the decade.
-Click here to download our employment spreadsheet.
+As of November 2016, Greater Baltimore ranks tenth among the twenty five largest US metros in terms of its unemployment rate, which sits at 4.2 percent, below the US average (4.6 percent).
+Since 2006, Greater Baltimore employment has grown by 6.12 percent overall.

 The region’s top employers come from a wide range of industries and span both the public and private sectors.
 Below are examples of our top employers.
 Download our full top employers spreadsheet for more information.
-In addition, the Maryland Department of Business and Economic Development reports top employers statewide and by county.
+In addition, the Maryland Department of Commerce reports top employers statewide and by county.

 - The region’s top military institutions, Fort George G. Meade and Aberdeen Proving Ground, employ over 50,000 people.

 - The top three health care companies, Johns Hopkins Health System, University of Maryland Health System and MedStar Health, employ roughly 54,000 people.

 - IT and defense contractors Northrop Grumman, Lockheed Martin, CSC, Booz Allen Hamilton and Textron Systems employ over 15,600 people.

-- Retailers and distributors like Wal-Mart, Sam’s Club, Giant Food and Target employ over 15,000 people.
+- Retailers and distributors like Wal-Mart, UPS, Giant Food, Home Depot and Target employ over 46,000 people.

 Industry and Occupations